 Globalization and the Shift Towards GDP

-For example, if a company moves its production facilities to a foreign country, the output produced by those facilities will be included in the host country's GDP, even if the company is owned by residents of another country.
+To give you an idea, if a company moves its production facilities to a foreign country, the output produced by those facilities will be included in the host country's GDP, even if the company is owned by residents of another country.
 This reflects the fact that the production is taking place within the host country's borders and contributing to its domestic economy.

 The Continuing Relevance of GNP